What is Sin, and Why Does an Accurate Definition Matter in Understanding Mental Health Conditions?

 What does this mean that whatsoever is not of faith is sin?
 Even though objective right and wrong exists and everything is either right or wrong (there are a lot of things that are right so we have a lot of moral options as we engage in life in this world), as human beings we don’t always have perfect knowledge of the scriptures or of right and wrong, and we may not completely understand what is right or wrong.
 This doesn’t mean it doesn’t exist, only that we understand it imperfectly.
 We may for instance disagree with a brother about what is right and wrong.
 This scripture tells us that if there is any doubt that an action is wrong, doing it would be a sin.
 It’s also a sin to do something completely innocent around a brother who himself has doubts as this could cause him to engage in it before he has adequate Bible knowledge on the subject and could cause him to be tempted to go against his conscience and do something he has doubts about.

 This adds another dimension to sin.
-It’s not merely the actions that are sinful, but also if one in their limited human knowledge isn’t sure but suspects something is sinful, then they sin by engaging in it.
+It’s not merely the actions that are sinful, but God's moral law factors in what we know and what we don't know, and even whether we are doing something that could weaken the faith of another, factoring in their mental state also.
 Tempting or encouraging someone to engage in something they have doubts about is also sin.
 We are each stewards of ourselves under God and we have a one-on-one relationship with Him, and an individual conscience.
 Therefore no person should ever assume the role of conscience for another person.
 To do this is to make oneself a god and to violate the human rights of another person, treating them as less than human.

 It’s also true that if someone does not have enough knowledge to know something is sinful, or they are lied to, that it’s not a sin for someone to do something they really don’t think is a sin.